RockefellerArchiveCenter/docs-build/README.md

 The repository includes [BackstopJS](https://github.com/garris/BackstopJS) to test visual changes to the site theme by comparing a set of reference images for different screen sizes.
 Anytime the CSS styles are changed, use BackstopJS to test locally:

+1. Install BackstopJS dependency: `yarn install`
-1. Build and run the site using the steps in the [Quick Start section](#quick-start) above.
+2. Build and run the site using the steps in the [Quick Start section](#quick-start) above.
-2. In another terminal, run the BackstopJS tests: `yarn backstop-test`.
+3. In another terminal, run the BackstopJS tests: `yarn backstop-test`.
-3. Review the results in the browser and look at the diff of any failed tests.
+4. Review the results in the browser and look at the diff of any failed tests.
-4. To update the reference image files with the results of the last test images use: `yarn backstop-approve`.
+5. To update the reference image files with the results of the last test images use: `yarn backstop-approve`.
 Subsequent tests will be compared against these updated reference files.
-5. Commit any updated reference images to the repository so that future tests will be compared against the most recent images.
+6. Commit any updated reference images to the repository so that future tests will be compared against the most recent images.

 To add or update reference images, edit the scenarios in `backstop.json` and run `yarn backstop-reference`.